Anbang Liu profile photo

 Graduate Researcher

-• Designed benchmark tasks and evaluation protocols for embodied and image-based settings, built reproducible evaluation pipelines, and analyzed VLM reasoning, robustness, and planning behavior across diverse visual tasks.
+• Designed and implemented 7 Gym-compatible benchmark environments for embodied and image-based VLM evaluation, defining task protocols and reproducible pipelines to assess reasoning, robustness, and planning across diverse visual scenarios.

 Chen Lab, University of Chicago